achauhan358/My-Semester-Projects/README.md

 **Summary**: A code filled with inputs for three different unbelievable and wacky headlines!

 **Key Features**: Variables are sectioned off for each headline and users are given an input defining what type of word is needed (noun, verb, etc.)

+Project 6: Create Task

+**Summary**: A code that does a lot of functions involving paint colors!

+**Key Features**: Quizzes, random color generator, and color vibes!

+Project 7: Slot Machine

+**Summary**: This program simulates a slot machine with different outcomes!

+**Key Features**: There are different weights and random choices for items that appear in the slot machine.